ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

 ## Hybrid Model {#sec-met-dist3}

-In the hybrid model, the metrics can be distributed, e.g., as illustrated in the {{fig-cats-hybrid}}.
+An example of metrics distribution in the hybrid model is illustrated in {{fig-cats-hybrid}}.

 For example, the metrics 1, 2, and 3 associated with the "CS-ID1" are collected by the centralized C-PS, and the metrics 4 and 5 are distributed via distributed protocols to the Ingress CATS-Forwarder directly.
 For a service with "CS-ID2", all the metrics are collected by the centralized C-PS.
 The CATS-computed path result will be distributed to the Ingress CATS-Forwarders from the C-PS by considering both the metrics from the C-SMA and C-NMA.
 Furthermore, the Ingress CATS-Forwarder may also have some ability to compute the path for subsequent packets accessing the same service.

 ~~~ aasvg